amertz18/ECE570-PINN/README.md

 # ECE570-PINN

+## Video Link
+The Demo Video associated with this final project is located here: https://youtu.be/q7uN6WrscoY

 ## Summary
 The Jupyter notebook in this repository features a Physics-Informed Neural Network that is intended to solve the heat equation with associated initial and boundary conditions.
 These solutions are also compared to a standard numerical solution to check the fidelity of the output.